 Lake Jackson and Lake Talquin provide numerous recreational uses, including fishing, boating, hiking, and hunting.
 Lake Jackson is nationally recognized for its largemouth bass sport fishing (FWC 2016a).
-Lynch (2016) concluded that, given adequate environmental in Lake Jackson, the potential annual lake recreation-related impact on the Leon County economy would be approximately \$25.87 million (2015 dollars).
+Lynch (2016) concluded that, with restoration of its ecosystem, Lake Jackson's potential annual recreation-related impact for the Leon County economy would be approximately \$25.87 million (2015 dollars).

-Sources: FGDL 2016; FNAI2016b; USFWS 2016b, FGS 2015a Figure 2-4 Lake Jackson and Vicinity
+Figure 2-4 Lake Jackson and Vicinity